PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 #### Update an application

-Application run on the device in individual OCI container, so you can update each application independently of any others.
+You can update each application independently of any others.

 To install or update an application: